Breyanzi®: Real-world evidence in ~400

 Overall survival (N=396)

-12-month DOR: 66% (95% CI: 60, 71)
+12-month OS: 66% (95% CI: 60, 71)

-Real-world study limitations
+Real-world study limitations1

 • Limitations of this study include its retrospective and observational design, limited follow-up, and heterogeneity in institutional standards for toxicity management across different centers